 New Audio commentary by journalist Bryan Reesman

-Buried Alive is a 1990 American horror thriller television film directed by Frank Darabont (Tales from the Crypt TV series, The Mist; The Walking Dead TV series) from a screenplay by Mark Patrick Carducci (Neon Maniacs; Pumpkinhead), based on a story by David A. Davies.
-The film’s working title was Till Death Do Us Part.
+Buried Alive is a 1990 American horror thriller television film directed by Frank Darabont (Tales from the Crypt TV series, The Mist; The Shawshank Redemption, The Green Mile) from a screenplay written by Mark Patrick Carducci (Neon Maniacs; Pumpkinhead), based on a story by David A. Davies.

 A sequel followed in 1997, titled Buried Alive II, starring Ally Sheedy and Stephen Caffrey.
 The sequel followed a similar plot, switching the genders of the leading characters.

 Tim Matheson (Scooby-Doo!
 Mystery Incorporated), Jennifer Jason Leigh (Eyes of a Stranger; The Hitcher; Single White Female), William Atherton (Ghostbusters; Grim Prairie Tales; The Girl Next Door) and Hoyt Axton (Gremlins; Retribution; King Cobra), Wayne Grace (Scanner Cop; Lord of Illusions), Donald Hotton (Deadly Lessons; Freeway Maniac; The Runestone), Brian Libby (Silent Rage; Chiller; The First Power).

 Clint Goodman is a successful contractor who has built his comfortable house and his construction company in his hometown through hard work.
 He loves his wife Joanna, but she is very resentful to him most of the time, they have been trying unsuccessfully to have a baby.
 Clint’s best friend is Sheriff Sam Eberly and every now and then they spend the night fishing in the lake.